imoldfella/dgn/dbhttplib/readme.md

 data

-Each cluster member has a set of slots.
-It continues to gather those slots and insert them into the trees.
-OR
-why not just let each computer insert the records as it gathers them?
-We still need to create an epoch each second though so that clients can poll it? what is the scalestore approach to MVCC?
+There is one cluster writer.
+It gathers sorted batches from the proxy servers and writes them into a log according to splinterdb methodology.

 There is a tree for each user, and a tree for public.